 - Fruit is cooling and removes heat, especially watermelon and pineapple

-- Fresh lemon frequently in water and some of your foods
+- Fresh lemon or lime frequently in water and some of your foods

 - Sea Vegetables